 UMass Dartmouth - School for Marine Science & Technology

-SMAST is nationally and internationally renowned for research and education in marine sciences, ocean technology, climate change, offshore wind, & fisheries management and sustainability.
+Courses emphasize ocean technology, climate change, offshore wind development, & fisheries management and sustainability.

 Pursue coastal research with some of the most highly regarded oceanographic institutions as well as government and non-government organizations.

 Admissions & Aid

 SMAST scientists are among 13 organizations and institutions that have assembled to form the New England White Shark Research Consortium, which will enhance coordinated regional efforts to study white sharks.

 SMAST alums share their success stories.

 Bailey Avila ’23: DoD scholarship recipient

 Alanna Mnich: Marine science scholar

 Excellence in research